It might seem optional when you think about it, but if you aspire towards a good life, wealth-building is not.

 3. Everyone needs food to survive, and it’s not cheap

-Malnutrition and food insecurity are some of the world’s biggest problems, especially amongst children.
+Malnutrition and food insecurity are some of the world’s biggest problems, especially among children.
 With the right plan and habits, you won’t have to eat noodles every day for a week until you receive your allowance/salary.

 When we talk about wealth-building, it may seem as though we refer to buying diamond-studded toilet bowls or gold-plated door handles.
 No, that’s not it.
 Wealth-building is a process that sets you up for financial freedom.